CephalofairGames/frosthaven-faq/index.md

 <p><b>Can I Bless the same character more than once with Shape the Path (3)?</b> Yes, you can.</p>

+<p><b>What is meant by "numeral" for Empowering Note (5, top)?<b> "Numeral" refers only to numbers, not to words.
+"1" is considered a numeral.
+"One" is not.

 <p><b>Can I adjust a Default Move or Default Attack with Empowering Note (5)?</b> Yes, you can - they are abilities.</p>

-<p><b>For the top of Unsustainable Wave, how much damage did an enemy suffer?
+<p><b>For the top of Unsustainable Wave (6), how much damage did an enemy suffer?
 Was this the total damage I dealt, including overkill?</b> See <a href="#page_52">Section 5.2</a> for a discussion on the differences between "damage dealt" and "damage suffered."
 In short, it's capped by the monster's remaining HP and will not include "overkill" damage.</p>

 </details>
 <br>